 As well as the street art tour, another highlight was a morning that we spent at the superb Gold Museum.
 As a matter of fact, we didn’t have high expectations, but we were blown away by the exhibits and size of the museum – all for a few Colombia pesos.
 Another museum of note is the Botero Museum, a lovely space complete with courtyard, exhibiting work by Botero and other international artists and sculptors.
 What is more, the Botero Museum is free to enter!

-Candelaria is an interesting area to wander around and we spent much time sitting in the main square, where we sat on the cathedral steps people-watching.
+Candelaria is an interesting area to wander around and we spent much time in the main square, where we sat on the cathedral steps people-watching.
 Additionally, there were some good restaurants and cafes in the vicinity and they were reasonably priced.
 Generally we found Bogota much more affordable than other major Latin American cities.
-Minimally priced (or free) tours and museums are plentiful, not to mention a wide range of cheap cafes and restaurants to choose from.
+Minimally priced (or free) tours and museums are plentiful, not to mention the wide range of cheap cafes and restaurants to choose from.

 The Colonial Town of Villa de Leyva